HashtagHaschka/Copula-based-endogeneity-corrections/README.md

 - 2sCOPE is the estimator by Yang et al. (2024)
 - IMA is the estimator by Haschka (2024)
 - BWM is the estimator by Breitung et al. (2024)
-- Panel is the estimator by Haschka (2022)
+- PANEL is the estimator by Haschka (2022)

 The functions for cross-sectional estiamtors are similar in terms of required arguments.
 In light of the current discussion in the literature on the estimation of the cumulative distribution function, all approaches considered in the literature are implemented and can be selected via cdf = c("kde", "ecdf", "resc.ecdf", "adj.ecdf")